cuixueshe/earthworm/README.md

 ⚠️ However, please note that using this command will delete all data in the database.
 You will need to rerun the steps in 'How to Start' (starting from step 3)

+### pnpm install Error?

+Some dependencies require compilation during installation, necessitating the presence of relevant build environments.
+If these environments are not available, the compilation process may fail.
+Additionally, different modules may require different build environments, so specific issues need to be analyzed individually.
+Below are specific problems encountered along with their solutions.

+**Error installing the argon2 module on Windows:**
+- Install Visual Studio 2015 or later, specifically the "Desktop development with C++" component.
+(In practice, any component containing C++ development tools and libraries will suffice.)
+- If you encounter Chinese characters display issues during compilation, execute `chcp 437` in the command prompt, then rerun the install command.

 ## Frontend Development Guideline

 1. Do not Destructure Pinia store.